cube-drone/rt0/players-guide/src/gm/factions.md

 The bureaucratic procedures necessary for SYSDFOSS to accomplish _anything_ seem insurmountably complicated and self-referential.

-As for the many technological marvels promised by Moon Unit Zappa to turn the Moon into a utopian society?
+As for the many technological marvels promised by Paradise Lua to turn the Moon into a utopian society?
 Most of them don't work terribly well.
 Even corporate technology is prone to constant malfunction, but SYSDFOSS technology rarely works at all.

-SYSDFOSS part-owner/contributors can be identified by their mauve jumpsuits: a color chosen by committee to be minimally offensive to the most possible people.
+SYSDFOSS part-owner/contributors can be identified by their mauve jumpsuits: a color and cut chosen by committee to be minimally offensive to the most possible people.

 ### The Bound